 - You cannot combine purchased miles with miles transferred to you from other members.

-- View the full terms & conditions here.
+- View the full terms and conditions here.

-With this promotion, you can buy EVA miles with up to a 30% discount.
-This is a tiered promotion, and discounts come at the following levels:
+With this promotion, you can buy EVA miles with up to a 40% bonus.
+This promotion has four different tiers — so here's a look at the different bonus levels:

 You can pay in U.S. Dollars or Taiwan Dollars.

-With the current exchange rate ($1 USD = 30.8 TWD), the TWD rate is about 1.43% more expensive than if you pay in U.S. Dollars.
+With the current exchange rate ($1 USD = 32.34 TWD), the Taiwanese Dollar rate is about 1.11% more expensive than if you pay in U.S. Dollars.